-In determining an application for a school place, the Council may request evidence of an address.
+In determining an application for a school place, the Trust or the LA may request evidence of an address.

 Such evidence may include but not be limited to:

 - Opening Council Tax Bill;

 - Signed and dated copy tenancy agreement;

 - Copy of a letter of completion of house purchase from a solicitor.